File Storage

 2.4 Public Access

 Public access is decided at the service level.
-Each entry in STORAGE_SERVICES can carry a public: True flag; every attachment stored in that service is reachable through a stable, unsigned URL.
+Each entry in STORAGES can carry a public: True flag; every attachment stored in that service is reachable through a stable, unsigned URL.
 Attachments in services without the flag (the default) are reachable only through a signed URL with an expiration.

-STORAGE_SERVICES = {
+STORAGES = {

 "local": {